-Mark Ferraguto specializes in the music and culture of 18th- and 19th-century Europe.
+Mark Ferraguto, Associate Professor of Musicology, specializes in the music and culture of 18th- and early 19th-century Europe.
 His teaching and research interests include the music of Haydn, Mozart, and Beethoven; folk music and exoticism; historical performance practices; and music and politics.

 Ferraguto’s research explores how the contours of cultural and political history can illuminate musical works and styles.
 His book Beethoven 1806 (Oxford University Press, 2019) examines the music of this year through a microhistorical lens, showing how it relates to the desires and demands of Beethoven’s patrons, performers, audiences, critics, and publishers.
 His work also investigates music’s role in international relations.
 Co-organizer of the interdisciplinary conference “Music and Diplomacy” (Harvard and Tufts Universities, March 2013), he co-edited Music and Diplomacy from the Early Modern Era to the Present (Palgrave Macmillan, 2014).

 Ferraguto received his Ph.D. in musicology with a concentration in performance practice from Cornell University.
 He has received grants from the Andrew W. Mellon Foundation and the American Musicological Society, among others, and has presented his research at conferences throughout North America and Europe.
 In 2017, he was a research associate at the IES Abroad Center in Vienna, where he also guest lectured.
-His articles have been published in such journals as Music and Letters, the Journal of the American Musicological Society, and Studia Musicologica.
-In recent years, he has given invited talks at the University of California at Berkeley, the University of Connecticut, Yale University, Catholic University, CERI-Sciences Po in Paris, and the IES Abroad Center in Vienna, where he was a research associate.
-He is a director-at-large of the Haydn Society of North America and a contributor to the forthcoming Cambridge Haydn Encyclopedia.
+His articles have been published in such journals as Music and Letters, HAYDN, the Journal of the American Musicological Society, and Studia Musicologica.
+His article in Music and Letters, on luxury and diplomacy at the Razumovsky Palace in Vienna (vol. 97, no. 3, August 2016), won the journal’s Westrup Prize “for an article of particular distinction.”